North East Forests

 We need your help to protect these forests permanently.

 The native forests around the iconic Blue Derby and St Helens MTB trail networks are predominantly classified as State Forests.
-Forests the Government Business Enterprise (G.B.E.), Sustainable Timbers Tasmania overseas for logging.
+Forests the Government Business Enterprise, Sustainable Timbers Tasmania overseas for logging.

-Unfortunately, when the mountain bike trails were being planned and designed, there was no change made to the land tenure was undertaken.
-Failing to ensure the forested valleys and ridges they wind through would be protected from logging.
+Unfortunately, when the mountain bike trails were being planned and designed, there was no change made to the land tenure to protect these forests.
+Failing to ensure the forested valleys and ridges the trails wind through would be protected from logging.

 These forests are worth more standing as tourism destinations, carbon banks, watersheds and biodiversity arks.